szunami/blog-1/bitvec/2019-05-20-polyglot-projects.md

 #### From Trampoline to Bouncy Castle

-Lastly, just to really flex on me, [@strega-nil] folded that trampoline call into a multiplexer function:
+Lastly, just to really flex on me, [@strega_nil] folded that trampoline call into a multiplexer function:

 ```cpp